 “McKenna (1992) proposed that psilocybin’s effects stimulating visual acuity, sexual activity, and ecstatic/visionary experiences influenced hominins’ foraging, sensitivity to community, as well as religious and spiritual concerns.
 He also argued the presence of psychedelics in the early human diet drove the rapid reorganization of the brain’s information-processing capacities by catalyzing the emergence of self-reflective consciousness and language.”
 (Arce, Rodríguez, M. José and Winkelman, J. Michael)

-But how did this small substance influence our evolution, also how is this still now being able to let the human brain react on this psychoactive drug?
+But how did this small substance influence our evolution, also, how is this still now being able to let the human brain react on this psychoactive drug?
 Mushroom hunting, foraging and collecting mushrooms have become a very popular activity for non-experts like you and me.
 We must consider that the cultivation and ingestion of mushrooms hasn't suddenly re-emerged in the West, as its origins lay outside of the European border.
 When we dive into one of these ancient histories, there is an example of an early indigenous community: The Chimú culture in Peru.
 This specific culture shows mushroom representation and "mushroom knowledges by translating this into artworks that were of bronze, gold, ceramic, textile and stone.
 The Chimú culture dates back to early 900-1470 CE.